anirudhkannan9/MemePortfolioApp/README.md

 My application will allow users to create a portfolio consisting of meme stocks, in the style of Reddit's *r/wallstreetbets* community.
 Users will be able to pick stocks from a pre-defined list, or add their own stonks to YOLO.

-Users (the correct vernacular is autists and/or retards) will be able to run a simulation of how their stocks perform over time.
+Users (the correct vernacular is autists/retards/cucks) will be able to run a simulation of how their stocks perform over time.
 Will their :gem: :raised_hands: diamond hands :raised_hands: :gem: pay off as their stock goes :rocket:
 :rocket: to the moon :first_quarter_moon_with_face: :full_moon_with_face:, or will they lose it all and prove the
 :rainbow: :bear: gay bears right??